phurinjeffy/phurinjeffy/README.md

  </picture>
  <br>
  <span>
   Currently, I'm studying, in my second year, for a Bachelor's degree in Software Engineering, at King Mongkut's Institute of Technology Ladkrabang.
-In 2023, I was an official <strong>Teaching Assistance</strong> for Computer Programming course (Python) for the freshmen.
+In 2023, I was a <strong>Teaching Assistance</strong> for Computer Programming course (Python) for the freshmen.
  </span>
 </div>